bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

     \tag{6}

 The probability of a single sample is just the joint probability of our given model marginalizing (i.e. integrating) out :math:`Z`.
-Since we don't have a analytical form of the density, we approximate the integral by averaging over :math:`M` samples from :math:`Z\sim \mathcal{N}(0, I)`.
+Since we don't have an analytical form of the density, we approximate the integral by averaging over :math:`M` samples from :math:`Z\sim \mathcal{N}(0, I)`.

-Putting together the log-likelihood by logging the density and summing over all of our :math:`N` observations:
+Putting together the log-likelihood (defined by logging the density and summing over all of our :math:`N` observations):

 .. math::